oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 `substitute` directive, which means that a substituting template must be found to instantiate this node.
 The following figure shows one possible substitution.

+Figure 20: Example Substitution for Client Connected to Two Servers
 ```mermaid
 graph BT
     S --> |substitutes| client